Ahkonsu/wpproatoz-llms-txt-for-wp/readme.txt

    - After installation, click **Activate Plugin** from the Plugins menu.
 5. **Configure Settings**:
    - Navigate to **Settings > LLMs.txt Settings** in the WordPress admin.
-   - Select a specific page or post types to include in `llms.txt`.
+   - Select a specific page, post types, or categories to include in `llms.txt`.
    - Set the maximum number of posts to include.
    - Enable Markdown support if desired.
 6. **Verify Output**: